John-Santelises/GPU-Accelerated-Conway-s-Game-Of-Life/README.md

 Simple graphical application that renders Conways Game of Life with a high volume of cells using the GPU.
 The motivation was to learn how to use GPGPU libraries, as well as gain more exposure to OpenGL.

 ## About
-[C++ AMP](https://learn.microsoft.com/en-us/cpp/parallel/amp/cpp-amp-overview?view=msvc-170) is used, allowing for massive levels of parrellism on the GPU.
+[C++ AMP](https://learn.microsoft.com/en-us/cpp/parallel/amp/cpp-amp-overview?view=msvc-170) is used, allowing for massive levels of parallelism on the GPU.
 It runs ontop of DirectX which means this program may be restricted to Windows only.
 The program will render a cell per pixel on your screen using simple OpenGL draw calls.
 The program will randomly start by generating a game state for you and then immediately begin processing new generations.

 ## Controls: